-Non-stick coatings have become well known for their toxicity, and they’re bioaccumulative.
-Fluropolymers used in non-stick coatings were found to increase the incidents of tumors of the liver, testicles, mammary glands, and pancreas in lab animals.
-The EPA has also categorized perfluorinated compounds (PFCs) as likely carcinogenic.
-Also, a study by the Centers for Disease Control and Prevention (CDC) discovered a shocking statistic — 98% of Americans have detectable levels of PFAs or PFCs in their bodies.
-Mamavation has been studying PFC contamination closely in cookware, food packaging and water.
-These chemicals are linked with the following diseases and symptoms you don’t’ want:
+Non-stick coatings have become well known for their toxicity, and they’re also bioaccumulative.
+These chemicals have been dubbed “forever chemicals” because of their inability to break down in the environment.
+Fluoropolymers used in non-stick coatings were found to increase the incidents of tumors of the liver, testicles, mammary glands, and pancreas in lab animals.
+The EPA has also categorized perfluorinated compounds (PFCs or PFAS) as likely carcinogenic.

 - metabolic diseases like obesity & diabetes